 Call our Philadelphia criminal defense attorneys immediately if you or a loved one has been held for longer than 72 hours without charges.
 An attorney can argue for your release.
 Being released without charges does not mean you cannot be charged.
 The police may re-arrest you if they gather more evidence to support charges, and you should prepare for this possibility with an attorney.

-Preliminary Arrangements and Criminal Processing in Philadelphia
+Preliminary Arraignment and Criminal Processing in Philadelphia

 The preliminary arraignment often happens within a few hours of your arrest.
 It is here that your charges are formally read, and bail is determined.
 This process is usually somewhat quick, but it is still important to have a lawyer present.
 Our Philadelphia criminal defense lawyers can advocate for the least restrictive bail possible and hopefully get you home to your family.